Bylaws of the Young Republican Federation of Virginia

 Section 2.
 District Representatives

-A. There shall be one District Representative for each Congressional District in which at least one (1) club is chartered.
+- There shall be one District Representative for each Congressional District.

-C. District Representatives shall assist the Second Vice Chairman in the chartering, development, and maintenance of clubs in that District.
+- District Representatives shall assist the Second Vice Chairman in the chartering, development, and maintenance of clubs in their respective Districts.

 Section 3.
 Duties